 The Log Lady from Twin Peaks is a subversion as she hoards one log instead of multiple cats, and possesses powerful psychic powers despite being regarded as crazy like other examples.

 On Gilmore Girls, Lorelai once fears that she might become a Crazy Cat Lady if she stays single and alone.
 She says that stray cats sense that and that they might be already getting ready to start coming to her door.
 One cat indeed does come and Lorelai brings it some food, but she shoos it away.

 One patient in Emily Owens, M.D. is a hoarder who has about ten cats.
 She has serious infection she caught from her wounded arm.
 When her daugher tells Emily about her life and how she unsuccessfully tried to help her, Emily realizes that the woman might have toxoplasmosis that changed her personality.

-One of Ted's numerous dates on How I Met Your Mother is a woman who talks about her several cats on their first date and reveals that she likes dressing them up in costumes and taking pictures.
+One of Ted's numerous dates is a woman who talks about her several cats on their first date and reveals that she likes dressing them up in costumes and taking pictures.
 She's actually more of an awkward Kindhearted Cat Lover.
 She has other interests, too, and is not a lonely wierdo.

 In Nomine sourcebook Liber Servitorum includes an old woman who seems to be a crazy cat lady.
 She is, in fact, a servant of an angel who inhabits her cats.